prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Multiplayer/Setting Up Challenge Eligibility.md

 }
 ```

- We can see that the "Advanced" challenge created by challengePlayer3 doesn't show up here.
-However, we can register another "Advanced" player:
+ We can see that the *Advanced* Challenge created by *challengePlayer3* doesn't show up here.
+However, we can register another *Advanced* player:

 ```
 {